Are NSAIDs Safe for Regular Use?

 - It can get really bad and feel like it’s gnawing right through you

-- You might feel like you want to eat something to calm it down, but then you do and it feels worse or just feels better just for a little bit of time
+- You might feel like you want to eat something to calm it down, but then you do and it feels worse or feels better for only a brief period, and then feels worse again

 - You might feel like you’re getting a gassy feeling, bloating, or burping a lot